IsmaelAlGh03/rtc-kanban/README.md

 ## What it does

-- **Real-time updates** — any change is pushed to all connected users immediately via Socket.io
-- **Auth** — register/login with JWT tokens and bcrypt-hashed passwords; you can use your username or email to log in
-- **Boards** — create and delete boards; each one runs in its own Socket.io room
-- **Columns & cards** — add, move, and delete cards across columns; add and delete columns
-- **Card details** — assign cards to people, set an urgency level, and leave comments
-- **Live chat** — a simple chat that's active while you're in the board
+When someone moves a card or drops a comment, it shows up for everyone on that board right away.
+No refresh, no polling.
+WebSockets.

+- Create boards, add columns, drag cards between them
+- Invite teammates by username or share a link
+- Cards have descriptions, due dates, urgency levels, and assignees
+- Comment on cards with @mentions
+- Chat sidebar inside every board
+- Email notifications for assignments, mentions, and board invites
+- Signup, email verification, forgot password, account deletion

 ## How the real-time part works

-When an action is performed (moving a card, adding a column, etc.), the client sends a Socket.io event to the server.
-The server updates the board in MongoDB, then broadcasts the full updated board back to everyone in the room.
-No merging on the client side — everyone just gets the latest version.
+Client sends a Socket.io event, server writes to MongoDB and broadcasts the full updated board back to everyone in the room.
+No client-side merging — everyone just gets the latest state.

 ```
 Client A                  Server                  Client B